 Last May I survived my longest, toughest, and most memorable day hike to date: a journey to the bottom of the Grand Canyon and back.
-It’s hard to believe it’s already been a year!
+I can’t believe it’s already been a year!
 The experience gave me an entirely new perspective on how stunningly spectacular this place really is.
 It blew my mind.
-BLEW.
-MY.
-MIND.
 And my body a bit too.
 The hike was amazing and completing it with my dad, stepmom Diana, and two great friends made it even more special.

 A month earlier my dad had told me of his and Diana’s plans to hike from the Rim to the River and back in a day.
 The hike would start at 7,200′ from the South Kaibab trailhead at the Canyon’s South Rim, descend 4,780′ over 7.3 miles to Phantom Ranch at the bottom of the Canyon, then climb 4,380′ over 9.9 miles on the Bright Angel Trail back to the Rim.

 After flying into LA and driving 8 hours with my folks I found myself standing at the edge of the Grand Canyon, peering over to look far below.
-It was hard to believe that in less than 24 hours we’d be at the bottom looking back up at the very spot we were standing.
+In less than 24 hours we’d be at the bottom looking back up at the very spot we were standing.
 It seemed almost impossible you could even hike all the way down there!

 The morning of our hike we hopped on the 6am Hiker’s Express Shuttle Bus from the Bright Angel Lodge with smiles from ear to ear.
 Despite chilly 40° temps it was going to be a beautiful day!
 We officially started our trek a bit after 6:30am.
 The first mile or two of the descent was shady and cold but as we descended the sun emerged and the temps warmed.
 The views became grander and grander.
 With every step I felt myself shrinking into the enormous landscape.

 We stopped at Skeleton Point to enjoy our first big view of the Colorado River and the Black Bridge we’d soon cross.
-We continued down and stepped aside as a line of mules made their way up the trail.
-If there’s ever a hike that makes you feel like you’re in the Wild West this sure is the one!
-The air is dry, the sun intense and the colors are absolutely unreal here!
+We continued down, stepping aside as a line of mules made their way up the trail.
+If there’s ever a hike that makes you feel like you’re in the Wild West this is the one!
+The air is dry, the sun intense and the colors are absolutely unreal.
 The beautiful turquoise of the Colorado River contrasts with the red-orange hues of the Canyon and it’s like nothing you’ve ever seen.